The Real Global Price of What You Wear, Part 8

 Plastics

 Some companies produce clothing made from straight plastic.
 One example is polyvinyl chloride (PVC), a high-strength thermoplastic material.
-Companies use PVC to produce transparent shoe heels, vinyl raincoats, synthetic leather, and many fashion accessories like handbags, belts, and shoes.6These materials often cannot be reused and are discarded.
-PVC is a known carcinogen and it leaches toxins when it gets into the soil (landfill) or water (ocean).
+Companies use PVC to produce transparent shoe heels, vinyl raincoats, synthetic leather, and many fashion accessories like handbags, belts, and shoes.10These materials often cannot be reused and are discarded.
+PVC is a known carcinogen, off-gasses for its entire lifetime, and it leaches toxins when it gets into the soil (landfill) or water (ocean).

 Red snakeskin print PVC skirt, model wearing a black long-sleeved top but her upper and lower body are cropped.